sitasp/CodeSync/README.md

 ## Tribute

 I want to thank the original creators of [LeetSync](https://github.com/LeetSync/LeetSync).
 This repo is inspired and derived from there.
+So you might get LeetSync reference here & there.

 ## License